-- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the former parishes of St Anne's, Pennywell and Holy Family, Grindon (which is now part of the parish of St Anne and Holy Family). (see note 3) - 3.
+- 1. Catholic looked after and previously looked after children. (see notes 2&3) - Catholic children who are resident in the parish of Our Lady of Mercy (formerly known as the parishes of St Mary's, St Cecilia and St Patrick), Sunderland. (see note 3) - 3.
 Other Catholic children. (see note 3) - 4.
 Other looked after and previously looked after children. (see note 2) - 5.
 Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
 Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 7.
 Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 8.
-Any other children.
+Any other children